Elizabeth Delia Dixon-Carroll: Legacy

 Dixon-Carroll left a complex legacy for her effects on women's suffrage, race relations, and charitable institutions during her lifetime.
 Her work as a pioneering female physician and suffrage advocate is tempered by her white supremacist views.
 In 1920, Dixon-Carroll delivered several speeches for Democratic candidates in which she called for white North Carolinians to support women's suffrage in order to prop up white supremacy, stating "Not only would women suffrage give white control in Southern states a more permanent footing than now, but white supremacy will continue to grow, since the increase of white population is more rapid than the increase of colored population."
-Yet Dixon-Carroll gained the admiration of some contemporaneous African American women who reported that Dixon-Carroll was "unlike her brother is helping all she can to raise the race and proclaim herself a sister to them."
+Yet Dixon-Carroll gained the admiration of some contemporaneous African American women who reported that Dixon-Carroll "unlike her brother is helping all she can to raise the race and proclaim herself a sister to them."
 Her leadership of Samarcand Manor was also controversial, as allegations of squalor and abuse dogged the institution in the 1930s; Dixon-Carroll publicly dismissed the allegations despite their being verified by investigation.